 We recommend to you what many patients have already told us: be wary of very short exams, often under 10 minutes, in which the diagnosis of ASD is given to a child.
 A good examination of your child’s condition often lasts 1-2 hours, sometimes more.
 Although many good diagnostic assessments are available, we have developed a comprehensive exam that may lead to better treatment. .
 Even if your child has been tested before, it is essential that you child takes the more comprehensive assessment we have developed.
 The test lasts from 1-3 hours and is very extensive.
 Your child will be observed, undergo one-on-one interaction and be questioned during activities.
 Dr. Schneider will use this advanced diagnostic test to provide a standardized rating of your child’s development.

 This test will provide uniform results of all aspects of you child’s language condition.
-Most importantly, this is the only test that will be used to put your child on the waiting list to be tested at Columbia University functional MRI center.
-The results of these tests, discussed with you and Dr. Schneider, will be kept strictly confidential!
+Most importantly, this was the only test that WAS used to put your child on the waiting list to be tested at Columbia University functional MRI center.
+This test is no longer necessary.
+We are in the process of developing a new functional imaging test at Yale that can be used in an office setting.
+We will notify you as soon as it is available.

 Advanced Brain Testing with Functional MRI and Diffusion Tensor Imaging (DTI): Scanning your child at Columbia University with Dr. Schneider.